The Importance and Benefits of Conflict Management

 Understanding other people’s emotional reactions enable you to mediate emotional responses.

 Emotional intelligence also allows you to see and be open to the perspectives and opinions of others.

-Managing emotional responses so that others don’t "fly off the handle," and being able to validate the emotions of others is a key factor to better conflict management.
+Managing emotional responses so others don’t "fly off the handle," and being able to validate the emotions of others, is a crucial factor to better conflict management.